 Some provide acute effects right after intake.

-For instance, some nootropics such as Noopept or Bacopa which boost brain-derived neurotrophic factor require a number of weeks so you could benefit from their effects.
+For instance, some nootropics such as Noopept or Bacopa which boost brain-derived neurotrophic factors require a number of weeks so you could benefit from their effects.

 It means that you won’t feel any immediate cognitive enhancement, but taking these neuropeptides periodically will more likely affect your neuroplasticity and even neurogenesis.